trevcaru/psyvis-ml/README.md

 observer models (top-k, a trained contrast-discrimination probe, a 2AFC pairing, a softmax-confidence criterion) produce the same count shape and fit identically.

-We name this because the closest prior art measures a different observer:
+I name this because the closest prior art measures a different observer:
 [Akbarinia et al. (2023), *Contrast Sensitivity Function in Deep Networks*](https://pubmed.ncbi.nlm.nih.gov/37156217/) measures DNN CSFs with a trained linear contrast-discrimination probe on frozen features, rather than argmax top-1 on a labeled classification set.
-That is a legitimate, different observer model, and a comparison worth making, not a duplication.
+That is an entirely different observer model than this.

 ## Comparison, human overlays, and the report bundle